mmerickel/pyramid_auth_demo/README.rst

 This is a demo intended to showcase Pyramid's authorization capabilities, specifically for URL Dispatch.

-The demo is intended to showcase Pyramid's ability to handle complex authorization using the ``ACLAuthorizationPolicy`` through the use of a ``resource tree``.
+Pyramid is abile to handle complex authorization using the ``ACLAuthorizationPolicy`` through the use of a ``resource tree``.
 By default, Pyramid uses the resource tree for a lot of different tasks, but when looking at URL Dispatch, the interesting aspect is the authorization.
 Thus, we treat the resource tree as a hierarchy of permissions.

-In our example, you have different sections of your website:
+In this demo, your website will be split up into 2 different sections:

  * Managing/viewing the user accounts on the site.